apichlkostner/CarND-Vehicle-Detection/README.md

 ## Parameter search

 To find the best parameter with the given train and test first some manual tests with some values were done.
-It was found out that smaller C values about C=0.001 give best results on the test set.

 So a search over the following parameters were done: